josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 2 - Node + MongoDB/README.md

 > What you do will be saved, because all data are being stored in your MongoDB archives.

 ## Closing server
-To close your server, just type **Ctrl + C** both in your application and MongoDB servers.
+To close your server, just type **Ctrl + C** both in your application and MongoDB server.